 My first book, Washington Brotherhood: Politics, Social Life, and the Coming of the Civil War, examines how the social lives of federal politicians in Washington created a political fraternity that left them unprepared for and surprised by the secession crisis.

-My current book project, entitled The Political Supreme Court, examines the political culture of the U.S. Supreme Court from the 1830s to the 1890s.
+My current book project, entitled The Political Supreme Court, examines the political world of U.S. Supreme Court justices from the early nineteenth century to the 1890s.
 You can learn more about this project from some of my public writing and speaking.

 I teach courses on the Civil War era, the history of U.S. slavery, constitutional history, and the memory and culture of the mid-nineteenth century.